lovebdsobuj/TeradataAustin.github.io/_posts/2015-01-02-sr-frontend-developer.markdown

 image: img/posts/frontend-dev.jpg
 thumb: img/posts/thumbs/frontend-dev.jpg
 ---
 We’re looking for a self-driven Senior Frontend web application engineer that cares about the overall user, developer and customer experience.
-You will help design, build & maintain our **open source UI Platform** built on **Angular 2.0** + **Material Design**.
+You will help design, build & maintain [Covalent]({{site.baseurl}}/covalent), our **open source UI Platform** built on **Angular 2.0** + **Material Design**.
 You will also build several of our new cloud-based data & analytical products on this platform.

 Responsibilities:

-- Work on an open source UI Platform and use it on enterprise products
+- Work on an [open source UI Platform]({{site.baseurl}}/covalent) and use it on enterprise products
 - Build platform-quality code that’s well tested and reusable
 - Connect the dots between mockups & APIs
 - Collaborate with end users to ensure usability